-The small park and stone-walled tomb enclosure are the last remnant of Gairbraid, the 845-acre estate acquired from the Canada Company in 1833 by Dr. William “Tiger” Dunlop and his brother Captain Robert Dunlop, Royal Navy.
+The small park and stone-walled tomb enclosure are the last remnants of Gairbraid, the 845-acre estate acquired from the Canada Company in 1833 by Dr. William “Tiger” Dunlop and his brother Captain Robert Dunlop, Royal Navy.

 Dr. William Dunlop was born in 1792 in Greenock, Renfrewshire, Scotland.
 His first acquaintance with Canada was as an army surgeon arriving at Lachine, Quebec in 1813.
 A later sojourn in India involved some adventures with tigers, and produced his famous nickname.

 His enduring fame here comes from his appointment in 1826 as Warden of the Forests for the Canada Company, in association with John Galt.
 Together they founded Guelph in April 1827 and Goderich in June.
 Dunlop oversaw the exploration of the Tract, the opening of the first roads, and the arrival of the earliest settlers.

 In 1833 Dunlop was appointed General Superintendent of the Huron Tract.
 He resigned from the Canada Company’s employ in 1838.